CCrocilla/horizon-shop/README.md

 ### **User Stories**
 - #### First Time Visitor Goals
-    1. As a First Time visitor of a website dedicated to selling products online, I want to have a visual impact on the Landing Page that will attract my attention.
+    1. As a First Time visitor of a website dedicated to buying/selling products online, I want to have a visual impact on the Landing Page that will attract my attention.
     2. As a First Time Visitor, I want to be able to easily navigate through the website.
+    3. As a First Time Visitor, I want to be able to easily browse/buy/sell the offered products.
-    3. As a First Time Visitor, I want to be able to see the services offered by Horizon Shop website.
+    4. As a First Time Visitor, I want to be able to see the services offered by Horizon Shop website.
-    4. As a First Time Visitor, I want to find the website pleasant to the eye, visually intuitive, with catchy colours and images.
+    5. As a First Time Visitor, I want to find the website pleasant to the eye, visually intuitive, with catchy colours and images.

 - #### Returning Visitor Goals
     1. As a Returning Visitor, I want to be able to register to the website.